 A new fitness facility to replace the existing weight room and gym and to add studio space for dance, yoga and other group activities is projected for a site next to the Gandy buildings and the squash courts.
 Planning permission was granted some time ago for such a facility, but the concept needs to be rethought in the light of the College's current needs.
 This is likely to be £1 million project for which a donor is being sought.

 The Boat Club now has a sponsor in Investec and their sponsorship has recently been expanded and extended through 2019.
 Student sports remain very important and there are continuing efforts to bring alumni back to College to join in student/alumni events.
 Support for sports gear and events is always welcomed.

 Please remember that legacy giving has been the great strength in building Wolfson College's - and much of Oxford University's - collective wealth.
 It is part of what has funded the excellence at this great University.
-If you are thinking about giving a legacy to Wolfson College, please contact the Development Office.
+If you are thinking about giving a legacy to Wolfson College, please contact the Wolfson Alumni Office.

 We are delighted to welcome Helen Thornton to Wolfson as our new College Nurse.
 Helen is a registered nurse who will work together with the...15 October 2018The Academics At-Risk Fellowship Campaign

 The Wolfson Alumni Office are launching a campaign with The Council of At-Risk Academics (CARA) to accommodate an academic and their family at...11 October 2018Diplomacy for the 21st Century: An Asian Perspective